C-UAS Grant Eligibility

 State Homeland Security Program (SHSP)

-DHS / FEMA
+DHS / FEMAVaries by State

 Annual state-administered grants from DHS.
 Counter-drone compliance tools and training are eligible expenses in all 50 states.
 Consult your State Administrative Agency for allocation details.